eProsima/code-style/README.md

 ## Struct vs Classes

 Use a struct only for passive objects that carry data; everything else is a class.
-It is advisable that structs do not provide any method, although public access methods could be accepted.
-However, as the struct members should be public, there would be no need to provide those methods.
+As the struct members must be public, there would be no need to provide any methods.

 If more functionality is required, a class is more appropriate.
-If in doubt, make it a class.
+If there is any doubt, make it a class.

 ## Naming